 Patients will be informed of this by messages on prescriptions or at consultations at the surgery.

 Please note: there is no need to telephone the practice for this information.

 All GP practices are required to declare a mean figure for GP pay for GPs working to deliver NHS services to patients at each practice.
 The method of arriving at this figure may well be variable between practices.

-The calculated gross average pay for GPs working at Harston Surgery in the financial year 2014-2015 was 54143GBP before tax and National Insurance and some expenses and pensions payments.
-This is for 2 full time, 2 part time and 3 locum GPs providing services for at least six months in the year.
+The calculated gross average pay for GPs working at Harston Surgery in the last financial year was 54143GBP before tax and National Insurance and some expenses and pensions payments.
+This is for 2 full time, 2 part time and 3 locum GPs providing services over at least six months in the year.

 It should be noted that the prescribed method for calculating pay is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used to form any judgement about GP pay nor to make any comparison with any other practice.